shlee2112/si507final/README.md

 - [ ] At least one form in your Flask application
 - [x ] Templating in your Flask application
 - [ ] Inclusion of JavaScript files in the application
-- [ ] Links in the views of Flask application page/s
+- [x ] Links in the views of Flask application page/s
 - [ ] Relevant use of `itertools` and/or `collections`
 - [x ] Sourcing of data using web scraping
 - [ ] Sourcing of data using web REST API requests